 - Combine cornmeal with garlic salt and Old Bay seasoning.
 Dip shrimp in the whisked egg and dredge in the cornmeal batter.
 Carefully drop shrimp in the hot oil and fry until golden brown.
 Remove from oil and transfer to paper towel lined paper.

 - Assemble sandwiches.
-Spread crab mayo on each of the toasted hoagies, followed by 1/2 an avocado per sandwich.
+Spread crab mayo on each of the toasted hoagies, followed by romaine lettuce and ½ an avocado per sandwich.
 Season avocado with salt and pepper.
-Top with 4 shrimp each.
-Drizzle Louisana hot sauce on top.
-Lay Romaine lettuce on top, followed by the bread.
-Serve.
+Top the sandwich with 5 shrimp each.
+Drizzle Louisana hot sauce if desired and serve.

 **Helpful tips and common mistakes

-The crab mayo is just that, crab with mayo.
+To start, the crab mayo is just that, crab with mayo.
 Season with lemon juice to give the brightness that the spread needs.
-You can use canned lump crab meat or use fresh crab meat that you’ve prepared yourself.
+You can use canned lump crab meat or go the extra mile and steam your own crab.

 The combinations are so simple for this shrimp avocado and crab mayo sandwich but it works perfectly.
-The crunch from the bread with the creamy crab mayo and avocado paired with the sweet fried shrimp and crunch from the romaine lettuce is heaven.
-Easy to prepare and delicious, what else can you ask for?
+The fresh romaine with the creamy crab mayo and avocado paired with the sweet fried shrimp is heaven.
+Sprinkle some hot sauce on there and take a bite into this beastly sandwich.